itc-lab/windows-syslogd/README.md

 |:-:|

 Edit `C:\Program Files (x86)\Common Files\syslogd\syslog.conf`.
-_**Warning:** Since it cannot be overwritten as it is, copy it to another folder, edit it, and overwrite it._
+_**Warning:** Since it cannot be overwritten as it is, copy it to another directory, edit it, and overwrite it._
 ![Edit syslog conf](https://user-images.githubusercontent.com/76575923/140642519-738bdf73-83ea-4189-acd1-dce0cd8d7f30.png)|
 |:-:|